splunk/step/scrimmages/firefire/README.md

             }).addTo(this.map);
         }

-If the map doesn't exist, create it with `L.map`, and set the viewport.
-We also need a basemap, so add a `tileLayer`- we are using CartoDB's 'positron' tileset to start with.
+If the map doesn't exist, create it with `L.map`, and set the viewport. <<RBC: Do we need to explain how to set the viewport?
+Same comment for the next step.>> We also need a basemap, so add a `tileLayer`, we are using CartoDB's 'positron' tileset to start with.

 ## Adding blobs<a id="orgheadline15"></a>

-Next let's add the heatmap layer.
+Then we add the heatmap layer.

     if (!this.heatLayer) {
         this.heatLayer = L.heatLayer([]);